Mortgage Calculator 2026

 How Monthly Mortgage Payments Are Calculated

-Your monthly mortgage payment is calculated using the standard amortization formula: M = P × [r(1+r)^n] / [(1+r)^n - 1], where P is the loan principal, r is the monthly interest rate, and n is the total number of monthly payments.
-This gives you the principal and interest (P&I) portion of your payment.
+Your monthly mortgage payment is determined by the amortization formula: M = P ร— [r(1+r)^n] / [(1+r)^n - 1], where P is the loan principal, r is the monthly interest rate (annual rate divided by 12), and n is the total number of monthly payments.
+Read our complete guide to mortgage payments for worked examples.

 When Is PMI Required?

-Private Mortgage Insurance (PMI) is required when your down payment is less than 20% of the home's purchase price.
-PMI typically costs between 0.3% and 1.5% of your original loan amount per year.
-Once you reach 20% equity in your home, you can request PMI removal.
-Some loans, like FHA loans, have their own mortgage insurance requirements called MIP.
+Private Mortgage Insurance is required when your down payment is less than 20%.
+PMI costs 0.3-1.5% of the loan amount annually.
+On a $300,000 loan, that is $75-375/month.
+Once you reach 20% equity, you can request PMI removal.
+FHA loans have their own mortgage insurance (MIP) that works differently and typically lasts the life of the loan.

 Frequently Asked Questions